 Early Notables of the Dolase family (pre 1700)

-More information is included under the topic Early Dolase Notables in all our PDF Extended History products and printed products wherever possible.
+Another 39 words (3 lines of text) are included under the topic Early Dolase Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Dolase family to Ireland